top of page

 We are in the process of formalizing our first grant to Dr. Ahmed Zayed Obeidat and his team and are eager to continue with his team on future research project for Hashimoto's Encephalopathy.

-We at HESA are working hard and looking forward to bring you our next book
+We at HESA are proud to bring you our newest book:

 IMG_9455.PNG